 What The Bars Have In Common

-Many protein bars – although not all – claim that they are gluten free and contain non genetically modified organisms (Non-GMO).
-Those with allergies to nuts, wheat, soy and what, should check the wrappers.
+Many protein bars – although not all – claim that they are gluten-free and contain no genetically modified organisms (Non-GMO).
+Those with allergies to nuts, wheat, soy and wheat, should check the wrappers.
 Many bars alert consumers that they are made in factories that contain ingredients that some may be allergic to.

 Generally, the majority of protein bars are lacking in the mineral, potassium.
 While sodium can raise blood pressure, potassium lowers blood pressure.
 Fruits and vegetables are good sources of potassium.